Pied Wagtail Bird: Identification, Habitat & Facts

 Wherever they end up nesting, pied wagtails will often vigorously defend their territories, protecting nests in the spring and summer, and defending feeding grounds when food is scarce during the winter.

-What do wagtails eat?
+What do wagtails eat in the wild?

 Feeder – Not suitable